Family Member Login

 Reviewing the Basics

-*If your school does not have a specific "Food Allergy Action Plan," you can download one from the Food Allergy and Anaphylaxis Network (requires Adobe Reader ).
+*If your school does not have a specific "Food Allergy Action Plan," you can download one from the Food Allergy Research and Education (requires Adobe Reader ).

 Minimizing the Risk of Allergen Exposure

 —In the lunchroom:

 —Annual training and education for staff on how to:

 —Where will the epinephrine auto-injector be kept?
 Who will have access?

 —What is the emergency protocol? (e.g., who will administer the epinephrine?, who will call the rescue squad?)

 —Does the emergency protocol need to be adapted to different scenarios? (e.g., what if the allergic reaction occurs on the playground? on a field trip? on the school bus?)

 Food Allergy School Discussion Guide: